montaguegabe/arkit-depth-renderer/README.md

 ## Getting Started

-ARKit face tracking requires iOS 11 and an iOS device with a compatible front-facing camera (see [iOS Device Compatibility Reference][11]).
+ARKit face tracking requires iOS 11 and an iOS device with a TrueDepth front-facing camera (see [iOS Device Compatibility Reference][11]).
 ARKit is not available in iOS Simulator.

 ## Start a Face Tracking Session in a SceneKit View